MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 where table_name = 'BSAD'
 ```

->The P2P Method has a longer runtime but makes sure that there can't be any duplicates, even if there would be an error in SAP while the option that was implemented for O2C is faster but in principle could still contain duplicaes if they existed in Source side.
+>The P2P Method has a longer runtime but makes sure that there can't be any duplicates, even if there would be an error in SAP.
+While the option that was implemented for O2C is faster, it, in principle, could still contain duplicates if they existed on the Source side.

 3. Remove Characters that can't be used in CSV File